BlastSlimey/SonicRushAP/assembly changes.md

 ```

 ### Always enable character select
-- DEPRECATED, CAN BE REMOVED FROM PATCH
+- REMOVED FROM PATCH, WAS DEPRECATED
 - on entering char select, before reading sonic's storyprog
 - => set sonic storyprog to 0x1a, always giving char select
 - => needs to be it's own function